davegutz/myPyScreencast/doc/FAQ_macos.md

-# FAQ for macOS whisper
+# FAQ for macOS myPyScreencast
 [Back to myPyScreencast](../README.md)

 ## How do I install?
 Synopsis:  Download this repository.
 Put it in Documents/GitHub folder.
 Download and install ffmpeg.
 Download and install python3.10.10.
-Use 'pip' and 'pip3' from 'python3.10' to install dependencies 'configparser' and 'openai-whisper' respectively.
+Use 'pip' and 'pip3' from 'python3.10' to install dependencies.
 Start Google Drive if installed.
 Then run 'GUI_screencast.py' using 'python3.10.'

 Details:  [INSTALL macOS](INSTALL_macos.md).